sparkyb/pype/readme.txt

 What are the currently known bugs within PyPE's parser?
-Well, it basically splits the file into lines, does a check to see if there is a function, class, or comment on that line, then saves the heirarchy information based on the level of indentation and what came before it.
-This can be innaccurate, as it will mistakenly believe that the below function 'enumerate' is a method of MyException.
+Well, it basically splits the file into lines, does a check to see if there is a function, class, or comment on that line, then saves the hierarchy information based on the level of indentation and what came before it.
+This can be inaccurate, as it will mistakenly believe that the below function 'enumerate' is a method of MyException.

 class MyException(exceptions.Exception):